 A video by Rafael Agostino from Brazil, keyboardist of rock band "Sancti"

-PLEASE NOTE: This plugin is not compatible with Pro Tools for Mac and is not guaranteed to work with 3rd party plugin format adapters.
+PLEASE NOTE: This plugin is not compatible with Pro Tools and is not guaranteed to work with 3rd party plugin format adapters.
 VB3 could still show some incompatibilities with Digital Performer 7.x running in OSX from version 10.5.6.

 The great convenience of shareware software is that you can try a free DEMO version before deciding to pay